 This class represents an on-screen rectangle with an associated independent clip area rectangle.
 It is the base of the Painter class, and is used by Views to track their client area.

-• ViewRect{ rect = ..., clip\rect = ..., view\rect = ..., clip\view = ... } rect The mkdims rectangle in screen coordinates of the logical viewport.
+- ViewRect{ rect = ..., clip\rect = ..., view\rect = ..., clip\view = ... } - The constructor has the following arguments:

+rect The mkdims rectangle in screen coordinates of the logical viewport.
 Defaults to the whole screen.